 Data science bootcamps are one option to build your skills and knowledge to the level that is expected of master’s program candidates.
 Although they offer a completely different type of experience than traditional degree programs, they do deliver a rapid, relatively inexpensive, hands-on education in data science that you can put toward either career-building or polishing your CV for a master’s admissions committee.

 Bootcamps started out as quick, intensive, in-person introductions to the field designed to get people up to speed with unfamiliar concepts and techniques without years of formal study, and were usually offered by small private for-profit companies.
 But the concept has evolved to offer a range of different education levels, from the introductory to the very advanced.
 They have also moved online and are now frequently offered by well known colleges and universities.
-Several of those entry-level programs delivered by colleges with highly-reputable data science departments are now available online in Louisiana:
+You’ll study all the cutting-edge technologies and topics critical to the field, with curriculum delivered by experienced instructors:

 - Basic HTML/CSS tools for data presentation